 I’m in the middle of a two-week Mongolian adventure and it’s turning out to be one of the most fascinating trips of my many travels.

 We’re about to have tea, a tradition that kicks off all of our daily Kazakh visits in the Altai mountains of western Mongolia.

-The Kazakhs consider hospitality a sacred duty.
-A symbol of respect and admiration.
+Kazakhs consider hospitality a sacred duty, a symbol of respect and admiration.
 It’s an intrinsic part of their culture and fuels their close-knit community even though they may live hundreds of miles away from each other.